NatanHerzog/statics-matlab/CHAPTER-3/ch3_plan.md

 ## Moments vs. Couples

 In class, we have talked about both moments and couples and some of their differences.
 I want to briefly motivate why we treat them as separate things, given that their formulas are very similar.
+You will get to prove these differences to yourself in `ch3_practice.m`.

 A moment, calculated with $\vec{r} \times \vec{F}$, represents a tendency to rotate *about the origin of the vector $\vec{r}$*.
 Because $\vec{r}$ is defined from a specific point, the moment, $\vec{M}$, is tied to that location.
 If you applied $\vec{F}$ at a different spot on the body, its behavior would change.